-Ordinarily, I do not recommend seeing two museums in one day.
+Ordinarily, I do not recommend seeing two museums in one 24 hours in Berlin.
 However, here I make an exception because you can see the Pergamon Museum and the Neues Museum for one combined lowish price, their collections are similar enough that it almost feels like you’re visiting one large museum, and I find collections of ancient artifacts are a little easier on the brain than fine art museums.

 Approximately top 5: busts in the neues museum

 The most famous bust in the entire collection is the gloriously elegant painted bust of Nefertiti.
 Sadly, her room was so crowded that it was impossible for me to get a good photo of her without committing a most heinous murder.
 So I decided instead to take you on a hunt of some other fabulous busts in the museum.